List of breweries in Montana: Imagine Nation Brewing Company

 Imagine Nation Brewing Company is in Missoula, founded in 2015.
 They have a vision to "fuel social change", supporting the community and local nonprofits.
 As of 2023, they have hosted over 3,500 community events and donated 25% of profits to over 500 community groups.

-In January 2024 they introduced Lupujus ZERO, Montana's first craft brewed non-alcoholic beer.
+In January 2024 they introduced Lupujus ZERO, Montana's first craft brewed non-alcoholic beer, led by brewer Toby Benjamin and head brewer Sean Nevins.

 Their Eras beer won the 2024 silver award for North American Light Lagers from Montana Brewers Association.

 After 10 years of business, they closed their West Broadway taproom and community center in March 2025, moving all operations to the former site of Cymatic Fermentation Project in the industrial district near Missoula Montana Airport.
+In September 2025, the brewery was "legally forced to temporarily suspend" taproom operations due to licensing issues.
+As of January 2026, the taproom remains closed with the facility listed for sale.

 Jeremiah Johnson Brewing Company

 Jeremiah Johnson Brewing Company is named for the owner, Jeremiah Johnson.
 Johnson and his wife, Katie, purchased the assets of The Front Brewing Company in 2018, after managing that brewery since the beginning of 2017.
 They have a production facility capable of brewing 15,000 BBLS annually in Great Falls as well as smaller batch brewery in Whitefish capable of brewing about 1,500 BBLS annually.
-A large % of the beer brewed in Whitefish is sold onsite at their partner brewpub aptly named Blackstar for the landmark building in downtown Whitefish.
+A large percent of the beer brewed in Whitefish is sold onsite at their partner brewpub aptly named Blackstar for the landmark building in downtown Whitefish.
 Jeremiah and Katie also own a brewpub, Jeremiah Johnson Brewing Company, in Coeur d'Alene, Idaho.

 In 2023 the brewery was named the official craft beer of the Big Sky Conference, an NCAA Division I conference.
 Their Nightlight won the 2024 bronze award for Belgian and French Style Ales from Montana Brewers Association.
+The Oh Baby a Tripel!! won bronze in the category at the 2025 Montana Beer Awards.
+Fear Fun won bronze in the Experimental Beer category.

 In previous years, Jeremiah Johnson Brewing Company has garnered various awards for their flagship Mountain Man Scotch Ale, Hazy IPA, Vanilla Porter, Honey Weizen and Blonde Ale(s).

 Jeremiah Johnson Brewing Company has a partnership with MacKenzie River Pizza and produces their proprietary, Driftboat Amber Ale, for all of their locations within the United States.

-In 2024, Jeremiah Johnson Brewing Company has begun to sell beer internationally in Taiwan.
+In 2024, Jeremiah Johnson Brewing Company began to sell beer internationally in Taiwan.